CSCfi/csc-env-eff/slides/05_batch_jobs.md

 # The batch job system in CSC's HPC environment {.title}

+# What is a batch job system?

+- Optimizes resource usage by filling the server with jobs
+- The batch system allows users to submit jobs requesting the resources (runtime, nodes, cores, memory, GPUs) that they need
+- The jobs are queued and then run as resources become available
+- The order in which queued jobs start depend on available resources and their priority

+FIXME: saisko tahan kuvan jonojarjestelman toiminnasta? vanhassa ppt-slidesetissa on joku, voin koittaa muokata

 # The batch job system in CSC's HPC environment

-FIXME: ehka lyhyt kuvaus siitä mikä on jonojärjestelmä? + linkkejä docsiin
-FIXME: saisko tahan kuvan jonojarjestelman toiminnasta? vanhassa ppt-slidesetissa on joku, voin koittaa muokata

 - jobs don't start instantly but are put in a queue (partition)
 - CSC uses a batch job system (SLURM) to execute computing tasks